manoloesparta/hnjournal/README.md

 go run main.go
 ```

-If you want as a cronjob
+If you want it as a cronjob

 ```bash
 git clone https://github.com/manoloesparta/hnjournal && cd hnjournal